Wall Street coasts toward the finish of another record-setting week

 Chinese indexes finished mixed ahead of a phone call that began Friday morning between Trump and China’s President Xi Jinping on tariffs and a deal to allow TikTok to keep operating in the United States.

 In the bond market, Treasury yields were relatively stable.
-The yield on the 10-year Treasury was holding at 4.11%, where it was late Thursday.
+The yield on the 10-year Treasury edged up to 4.12% from 4.11% late Thursday.

 AP Writers Matt Ott and Teresa Cerojano contributed.

-Note: This story has been corrected to show the S&P 500 is on track for its sixth winning week in the last seven, not its ninth in the last 10.